RSDKModding/RSDK-Modding-Wiki/docs/Games/SonicOrigins/Documentation/NotifyCallback.md

 ### ID 140 - NOTIFY_TOUCH_EMERALD { id="notify-touch-emerald" }

-Notifies that an Chaos/Super Emerald or Time Stone has been collected.
+Notifies that a Chaos/Super Emerald or Time Stone has been collected.
 This callback is typically ran when the emerald jingle plays.

 *No parameters*